iter8-tools/iter8/doc_files/iter8_crd.md

 kind: Experiment
 ```

 Below we document iter8's Experiment CRD.
-For clarity, we break the documentation down into the CRD's 4 sections: `spec`, `action`, `metrics`, and `status`.
+For clarity, we break the documentation down into the CRD's four sections: `spec`, `action`, `metrics`, and `status`.

 ## `Experiment spec`